CirroBuild/FrostiDocs/blog/2020-12-10-building-a-garbage-free-network-stack-for-kafka-streams.md

 anymore.
 In which case, the worker threads either express "interest" in further socket interaction or disconnects the socket.
 In this situation, IODispatcher is not on the execution path during most of the socket interaction.

+Threads will often use hysteresis, which means that they busy-spin socket read or write operations until either the socket responds or the number of iterations has elapsed.
+This is sometimes useful when a remote socket is able to respond with minimum delay.

 ## Summary